cognisant/Docs.DevelopmentProcess/README.md

 - Two team members are selected to spend a portion of their time [learning](#Learning)
 - One member of the team is selected for each week of the sprint to be on [helpdesk triage](#Helpdesk-Triage)
+- One member of the team is selected for each sprint to be the acting [scrum master](#Scrum-Master)

 ##### Agenda